News

 Talbot Penner:

-Your Committee regrets to inform you of the very sad news of the death of Talbot Penner on 9th January after a prolonged illness.
+Your Committee regrets to inform you of the very sad news of the death of Talbot Penner on 9th January 2023 after a prolonged illness.
 Talbot played a significant role in the development of our Society.
 He was particularly enthusiastic about our student grant scheme, whereby our members are encouraged to support pupils from East Kent schools who, in their first or second long vac at Oxford, need funds to assist their travels and studies.
 Talbot was a member of our society for over 25 years and greatly enjoyed our events, such as talks, visiting interesting places and pub lunches.
 He was an entertaining, social person.
 He and his wonderful wife Jackie were most generous hosts in their house in Eastry.

 Grants 2022:

-We shall be giving two grants this year:
+We gave two grants this year:

 Jennifer Evans St Hilda’s College.